byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      $ ./learn_c test.txt
      ```

-     *How does this differ from running the commands in question 48?
-Briefly
+     *How does this differ from running the first of the commands in question
-     explain.*
+     48?
+Briefly explain.*